lawos98/Databases/L_4/Home/ReadMe.md

 SELECT (SELECT C.CategoryName FROM Categories AS C WHERE C.CategoryID = P.CategoryID) AS 'CategoryName',
        P.ProductName, P.UnitPrice,
        (SELECT AVG(P2.UnitPrice) FROM Products AS P2 WHERE P2.CategoryID = P.CategoryID) AS 'AveragePriceByCategory',
-       P.UnitPrice - (SELECT AVG(P2.UnitPrice) FROM Products AS P2 WHERE P2.CategoryID = P.CategoryID) AS 'difference'
+       P.UnitPrice - (SELECT AVG(P2.UnitPrice) FROM Products AS P2 WHERE P2.CategoryID = P.CategoryID) AS 'Difference'
 FROM Products AS P
 ```
 ---